 No matter what colour sheets you have or what kind of bedspread is on top of your mattress, this speaker will fit right in and stand out at the same time with its silicone exterior that’s subtle but easy to hold onto when transporting it back and forth from one place to another.

-It has some weight to it, so it won’t slide around when you pick it up, but there’s a sense of softness thanks to the exterior that makes the majority of people think twice before they just put their hands all over it; trying to cleanse the proper way can restore your speaker and keep it looking exactly like how you first received it – no matter whose dorm room you bring it into!
+It has some weight, so it won’t slide around when you pick it up.
+Still, there’s a sense of softness thanks to the exterior that makes the majority of people think twice before they just put their hands all over it; trying to cleanse the proper way can restore your speaker and keep it looking exactly like how you first received it – no matter whose dorm room you bring it into!

-This wireless Bluetooth speaker comes fully charged right out of the box yet allows for portable charging through a USB cable whenever necessary.
-There’s an aux jack, so if anyone in your dorm still wears headphones, this should easily connect wirelessly to their device (but probably not at full volume).
+This wireless Bluetooth speaker comes out of the box yet allows for portable charging through a USB cable whenever necessary.
+There’s an aux jack, so if anyone in your dorm still wears headphones, this should easily connect wirelessly to their device (but probably not at total volume).

-While we admit that the UE Boom is our top choice for this project, it’s not the only one we’ve thought of.
-We understand that some people might not want to spend money on a wireless speaker and would rather look for something else.
+While we admit that the UE Boom is our top choice for this project, it’s not the only one we’ve considered.
+We understand that some people might not want to spend money on a wireless speaker and would instead look for something else.

 The Bose SoundLink Color goes above the competition in this category and brings a lot of exceptional sound quality attributed to its eco-friendly design.
 It may cost more than other Bluetooth speakers, but it certainly delivers.

-The SoundLink Color will not charge your device, but it does support NFC.
+The SoundLink Color will not charge your device but supports NFC.
 It also lacks a microphone, so you’ll want to bear in mind you’ll need to keep your phone nearby if you need to take any incoming calls – after all, this speaker will only deliver the tunes!

 2. DOSS Touch Wireless Portable Speaker (Best Portable Speakers For College Dorm)

 This wireless speaker makes it easy to adjust treble, bass, and other settings with your fingertips.
 You can even control volume and playback functions from your phone or tablet via Bluetooth.
-The rechargeable lithium-ion battery lasts more than 10 hours of playtime when fully charged.
+When fully charged, the rechargeable lithium-ion battery lasts more than 10 hours of playtime.
 For convenience, an included Micro USB cord lets you capture the speaker in four hours or less.
 You can connect another device to the speaker’s audio port for a convenient setup.
 This speaker comes in multiple colours.

 One of the reasons why people buy Bluetooth speakers is because they consider sound quality.
 Why bother anyone if a speaker can’t produce good tonal quality and impactful bass?
 The DOSS SoundBox Touch is not meant to be audiophile-grade, but it does offer more than decent sound for your money.

-This speaker comes with a nice, solid design that you don’t need to worry about sound distortion even at the highest volume.
-It has two 6W drivers, which provide reliable and ample performance but don’t have a customized equalizer.
+This speaker comes with an excellent, solid design that you don’t need to worry about sound distortion even at the highest volume.
+It has two 6W drivers, providing reliable and ample performance but not a customized equalizer.

-The device allows you to use a microphone while it is charging and an auxiliary jack so that you can plug in some headphones and listen to music using the built-in speaker.
+The device allows you to use a microphone while charging and an auxiliary jack to plug in some headphones and listen to music using the built-in speaker.
 It also has a great Micro SD card slot for playing back files saved on your card.